power-profiles-daemon

 Does power-profiles-daemon conflict with TLP?

-First of all, it is important to understand the fundamental differences between the two tools:
+Firstly, it is important to understand the fundamental differences between the two tools:

 Example 1: map balanced to AC and power-saver to BAT